optimagic-dev/optimagic/docs/source/getting_started/installation.rst

 and its mandatory dependencies.

-Installing Optional Dependencies
+Installing optional dependencies
 ================================

-Only the scipy optimizers are a mandatory dependency of estimagic.
+Only the ``scipy`` optimizers are a mandatory dependency of estimagic.
 Other algorithms become available if you install more packages.
-The reason why we make this optional is not that we think scipy is enough!
-Most of the time you will use at least one additional package, but only very rarely you will need all of them.
+We make this optional because most of the time you will use at least one additional package, but only very rarely you will need all of them.

 For an overview of all optimizers and the packages you need to install to enable them